marcoimbee/guitar-shop-web/README.md

 7) Ajax

 ## Notes
-Please note that this implementation doesn't take into account any asoect related to web security.
+Please note that this implementation doesn't take into account any aspect related to web security.